agentmodels/agentmodels.org/chapters/5c-myopic.md

   var prior = getAgentPrior(numberOfTrials, priorArm0, priorArm1);
   var agentParams = getParams(prior);

-  var agent = optimal ? makeBanditAgent(agentParams, bandit, 'belief') :
+  var agent = makeBanditAgent(agentParams, bandit,
-       makeBanditAgent(agentParams, bandit, 'beliefDelay');
+                              optimal ? 'belief' : 'beliefDelay');

   return score(simulate(startState, world, agent, 'states')); };

-// Run each agent 10 times and take average of scores var means = map( function(optimal){
+// Run each agent 10 times and take average of scores var means = map(function(optimal) {
-  var scores = repeat(10, function(){return runAgent(5,optimal);});
+  var scores = repeat(10, function(){ return runAgent(5,optimal); });
   var st = optimal ?
 'Optimal: ' : 'Update-Myopic: ';
   print(st + 'Mean scores on 10 repeats of 5-trial bandits\n' + scores);
   return listMean(scores);
-  }, [true,false]);
+  }, [true, false]);

 print('Overall means for [Optimal,Update-Myopic]: ' + means);
 ~~~~

 >**Exercise**: The above codebox shows that performance for the two agents is similar.
 Try varying the priors and the `armToPrizeDist` and verify that performance remains similar.
 How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem?

 The following codebox computes the runtime for Update-myopic and Optimal agents as a function of the number of Bandit trials.
+(This takes a while to run.)
 We see that the Update-myopic agent has better scaling even on a small number of trials.
 Note that neither agent has been optimized for Bandit problems.

 >**Exercise:** Think of ways to optimize the Update-myopic agent with $$C_m=1$$ for binary Bandit problems.